Relativistic Lee Model and its Resolvent Analysis: Lee model on 2D compact Riemannian manifolds

 As discussed in the previous part we need to check that $R(E)$ is a pseudo-resolvent, since we have the resolvent defined as a summation over the eigenmodes we will explicitly check it.
 To show that $R(E) $ is a pseudo-resolvent, we need to check: \bb R(E_1) - R(E_2) \overset{?}{=} (E_1 - E_2) \Big( R(E_1) - R(E_2) \Big) \ee which is equivalent, according to two by two matrix form :

 (refer to (\ref{eq: abgd}) for the definitions of the terms).
 We remark that all operators are bounded here hence there are no issues about domains.
-Noting that the free resolvent $ R_0 = \frac{1}{H_0 - E} $ satisfies (\ref{eq: reseq}), it is straightforward to show that (\ref{eq: isres}) reduces to:
+In Appendix \ref{resolvent-manifold}, we show in detail that $R(E)$ indeed defines a resolvent operator.